 - Striped Bass

-Lake George FL Statistics & Helpful Links
+Lake George Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Not Dammed